-Ever wondered if there is away How you could preserve tomatoes without canning them?
+Ever wondered if there is a way you could preserve tomatoes without canning them?
 Well, if you want to keep fresh tomatoes longer

 To preserve tomatoes without canning them, you can either freeze, dehydrate and dry them or you could puree them for long term use and easy storage inside your home food pantry.